anmolzz-10/CODSOFT/README.md

-## Task 3: Image Captioning
+## Task 2: Image Captioning

 ### Description:
 In this task, I combined computer vision and natural language processing to build an AI that generates captions for images.
-The project utilizes pre-trained image recognition models like VGG or ResNet to extract features from images and an RNN-based model to generate descriptive captions.
+The project utilizes pre-trained image recognition models like Inceptionv3 to extract features from images and an Transformer based model to generate descriptive captions.

 ### Objectives:
 - Explore the integration of computer vision and NLP.